Chinz/slate_apidocs/source/index.html.md

 Curl is a command line tool which helps you get or send information through URLs using supported protocols(`HTTP` in the case of FODIM).
 It is available at http://curl.haxx.se/ .

-All the cURL examples will use the following options(flags):
+All the cURL examples use the following options(flags):
 -  `--insecure` bypasses validation of the HTTPS certificate.
-In actual usage,      The FODIM RESTful API should be configured to use a user-supplied              certificate and this option is not necessary.
+In actual        usage, the FODIM RESTful API should be configured to use a  user-supplied  certificate and this option is not necessary.
-     Draft comment: Need clarity here.
--  `-i` returns HTTP response headers
+-  `-i` returns HTTP response headers.

 #  List of supported APIs